-All parties were called to appear unless the case was settled or withdrawn, in which case counsel were to notify the Philadelphia County Court of Common Pleas in writing.
+All parties were called to appear at this rule returnable meeting unless the case was settled or withdrawn, in which case counsel were to notify the Philadelphia County Court of Common Pleas in writing.

 On April 4, 2013, Haslam-Houck allegedly sustained injuries when the vehicle she was operating stopped due to traffic between 13th Street and Broad Street on the Vine Street Expressway in Philadelphia, when it was rear-ended by defendant Sean McCarthy’s vehicle (in turn, owned by fellow defendant Christopher Henderson).
 The suit says speeding and negligent driving were among the causes of the crash.

 Haslam-Houck allegedly suffered injuries to her head, neck, arms, back and legs in the accident and may have incurred losses in excess of the maximum recoverable amount under the Pennsylvania Motor Vehicle Financial Responsibility Law (PMVFRL).

 The plaintiffs are each seeking damages jointly and severally, in excess of $50,000 in this case.
 This includes a claim from Christopher Houck for loss of consortium.

 The plaintiffs are represented by Berenbaum of Richman Berenbaum Associates, in Trevose.